 ALCOHOL RESTRICTIONS AT BOATING ACCESS SITES

-Consuming alcoholic beverages or possessing an open alcoholic beverage are not allowed at the following locations:
+Consuming alcoholic beverages or possessing an open alcoholic beverage are not allowed at locations below.
+This prohibition does not apply while on a vessel.

 - Buchanan boating access site 11-8, section 23, T7S R18W, Berrien County.